-The student must file a housing application for accommodations on the Indiana University Medical Center campus.
-The form may be obtained by writing to Philip McQuillen, Director of Housing, Indiana University Medical Center, 440 North Winona Street, Indianapolis, Indiana 46202.
-A small, inexpensive photograph and a check for the \$25 loss and breakage-security deposit must accompany the application.
+It is necessary to file an official housing application for Indianapolis Medical Center campus housing.
+This form is available from the Director of Housing, Indiana University Medical Center, 490 North Winona Street, Indianapolis, Indiana 46202.
+A small photograph and a \$25 loss and breakage deposit must accompany the application.